BroadbandForum/obudpst/README.md

 ## Building OB-UDPST

 To build OB-UDPST a local installation of CMake version 3.0 or higher is required.
-Please obtain them for your particular build system either using the locally available packages (`apt-get install cmake` or `yum install cmake3`) or consult with [https://cmake.org] for other download options.
+Please obtain it for your particular build system either using the locally available packages (`apt-get install cmake` or `yum install cmake3`) or consult with [https://cmake.org] for other download options.